Do Mechanics Make Good Money? They Can!

 Brand yourself.
 What I mean is if you're going to start building relationships with your customers, you really need to stay put for a while.
 Find an automotive brand you like to work on and stick with it.

 Working at a dealer vs. working for an independent is like night and day.
 I'm not saying that working for an independent is bad, but in my opinion, there are more benefits to working for a dealership.
-Just for starters, they have more money to advertise which in itself, generates more customers.
+Just for starters, they have more money to advertise which generates more customers in and of itself.

-If you stick with one brand of vehicles, you become familiar with the problems that brand has, and the repairs are repetitive.
+If you stick with one brand of vehicle, you become familiar with the problems that brand has, and the repairs are repetitive.
 You keep doing the same job over and over again, you get faster at the repair and more efficient, which in turn makes you more cash.
 Cash is good.

 Even the large jobs, like transmission removal and cylinder head jobs, start to get familiar.
 You will continue to be more efficient, you will start to recognize the tools for each job and have them ready before you bring your car into the bay.